saeedahmadicp/teeth_segmentation/README.md

 ${\color{red}Note}$
-This project is done solely for learning purposes and not no standard practices are applied, so I am not claiming any state-of-the-art results.
+This project is solely for learning purposes; no standard practices are applied.
+Therefore, I am not claiming any state-of-the-art results.